juloelker/Julie-JS-Project-If1-Simplest/README.md

-# Julie-JS-Projects
+# Julie-JS-Projects-If1-Simplest

-Repository for my early, very simple Javascript projects
+a ridiculously simple example of an if statement, as simple as it gets